renovate-bot/khulnasoft-lab-_-ai-assist/README.md

 ## Rate limiting

-Access to AI Gateway is subjet to reate limiting defined as part of https://gitlab.com/gitlab-com/gl-infra/scalability/-/issues/2719#note_1780449328
+Access to AI Gateway is subjected to rate limiting defined as part of https://gitlab.com/gitlab-com/gl-infra/scalability/-/issues/2719#note_1780449328.

 ## How to become a project maintainer